Disclosure: I received the below product to facilitate this review. All opinions are my own.

 Not only is the book a large size like an older child’s book (not the tiny “See Jane Run” books) but the illustrations are also fantastic!
 The entire book is only created using the memory card vocabulary words to ensure that the child can read it.
 My son noticed right away that it was like a “real” book, not a “baby” book as he calls his BOB books at school.

 Let me tell you a little about my son.
 He is a very smart child and ahead of the kids in his class, but he does NOT like to work at all – I can’t tell whether he is lazy or bored!
 Either way he hates being required to do school work of any kind.
 However the first day I showed him The Reading Game he literally spent FIVE STRAIGHT HOURS reading.
 I was absolutely floored.
 Every day he comes to me wanting to do more memory card games so he can get his books.
 I am incredibly proud of him.
 I don’t let him take the memory cards until he says aloud the vocabulary word every time he flips the card.

 After he earned his Skunk book he moved on to the Snake cards and book.

 I freaking LOVE this reading game set.
-It makes learning to read fun with the memory card game and my son feels like he is earning a reward every time he gets a flashcard and ultimately a book.
-We’re currently half way through The Reading Game and my son often brings the game to me saying he wants to work on his next animal.
-Each memory card game teaches only five new words at a time.
+It makes learning to read fun with the memory card game and my son felt like he is earning a reward every time he gets a flashcard and ultimately a book.
+My daughter just begged for reading time so she could earn a new book.
+We were currently half way through The Reading Game and my son often brought the game to me saying he wanted to work on his next animal.
+Each memory card game teaches only a few new words at a time.
 The stories are funny and clever and of course everything meets Common Core Standards.